 Majoring in Religious Studies has been incredibly helpful for my career.
 Through my coursework, I was able to develop skills for analysis that have been greatly valued in every job I’ve ever had.
 I’ve been relied upon as someone able to dive into a complex challenge, analyze it thoroughly and provide clear recommendations for how to address it.
 I’m valued for being a writer who is able to articulate complex concepts clearly and concisely.
 These are skills that were honed during my time in the Religious Studies department, skills that truly set me apart from my peers.

-Erin Culp ’07, director of major giving and campaigns at Kettering Medical Center Foundation
+Erin Culp ’07, Director of Philanthropy at Kettering Medical Center Foundation

 Religious Studies Students Benefit from a Dynamic Curriculum

-Religious Studies majors are encouraged to tailor their course selections to their personal interests.
+Religious Studies majors have the opportunity to take a diverse and engaging set of courses.
 The credit-hour requirement for the religious studies major allows students to earn a double major or add minors.
 The department also offers popular minors in Religious Studies and in Interreligious Studies, programs that pair well with degrees in Communications, Business, History, Political Science, Psychology and many other fields of study.

 Religious Studies Students are Undergraduate Researchers

 Many Religious Studies students pursue independent study and research projects with faculty mentors, and our students regularly attend and present at the Southeastern Commission for the Study of Religion (SECSOR) annual conference.
-In 2018 thirteen students (pictured right) attended the conference and six students – Kimberly Byrne, Daniela Ceron, Katira Dobbins, Anya Fredsell, Joel Green, and Ali McCorkle – presented their original research at the SECSOR conference.
+In 2020, twelve students attended the conference and five students presented their original research.
 Religious Studies students also present their research each year at Elon’s Spring Undergraduate Research Forum (SURF) and participate in the Summer Undergraduate Research Experience (SURE).
 Some of our students receive support for their research through Elon’s Multifaith Scholars program.

 Research and writing are an enormous part of my law school career and because I already had strong skills from my experiences as a Religious Studies major, I was able to immediately utilize and adapt these abilities to my new environment.
 This made my transition to a new school and academic context so much easier.
 Through my discussions with my Religious Studies peers and professors, I learned how to explore different worldviews and ideas, a mindset that has proved invaluable throughout my legal education.
 The Religious Studies department helped me foster my passions in effective ways while I was at Elon and continued to guide me as I moved into the next stage of my studies; without this formative academic background and the department’s ongoing support, I would not be where I am today.